-Because it is the fall and many of you are in school again, I wanted to write about education.
+Because it Giving Tuesday, I wanted to write about education.
 Here at CDSS, we talk about education and school a lot, and it has been a very big part of my life.

 My schooling started in elementary school when I was very young.
 I learned to do things like read and write and cook and clean and to take care of myself, and I met a lot of friends.
 I loved when we would sing songs together, and a lot of the songs helped me to learn and understand things.
 After that, I went to junior high, to a school where my mom was teaching and my mom took me there each and every day.
 In high school my favorite class was workshop!
 I had to learn how to use the right tools, and I built a shelf for my parents TV.
 I still love woodworking and right now am working on building a step stool.
 Many things you learn in school you will use your whole life.